-AXIS Audio Analytics is a software platform that will continuously introduce new and upgraded analytics and features.
-The analytics are integrated in the device software AXIS OS, and are included for free with cameras and other Axis devices.
+AXIS Audio Analytics is integrated in the device software AXIS OS, and is included for free with compatible cameras and other Axis devices.

-Analytics within the platform are edge-based, with the algorithms running directly on the camera.
+AXIS Audio Analytics is edge-based, with the algorithms running directly on the device.
 This provides optimal scalability, low data traffic, and privacy.
 Only the output from the analytics (metadata or triggers) is saved.
-No audio is recorded or streamed from the camera, and the original sounds cannot be recreated from the metadata.
+No sound is recorded or streamed from the device, and the original sounds cannot be recreated from the metadata.

-- Audio classification (scream and shout).
-This is an AI-based sound classifier that detects and analyzes specific sounds such as screams and shouts.
-More audio classifications, such as glass break, will be added in the future.
-The outcome of classification analytics is metadata that describes the sound's characteristics. - Adaptive audio detection.
+- Audio classification.
+This is an Al-based sound classifier that detects and analyzes specific sounds such as screams, shouts, speech, and glass break.
+The outcome of classification analytics is metadata that describes the sound's characteristics. - SPL (sound pressure level).
+This measures how loud a sound is, expressed in decibels (dB).
+SPL measurements can be helpful for assessing aspects ranging from audio quality to hearing safety. - Adaptive audio detection.
 This is a sound detector that creates an event when there is a sudden change in the audio level.
 It detects sound peaks of any kind, with the advantage of adapting to the ambient noise even when the noise level varies.